TheRaytracers/freecad-povray-render/doc/quickstart.md

 To reach the raytracing settings menu you must load the raytracing workbench first and second go to the settings menu.
 The name of the POV-Ray executable is different in Windows and Linux:

-* povray.exe (Linux)
+* povray (Linux)
 * pvengine.exe (Windows)

-It is important to write the hole path into the textfield for example (standard paths):
+It is important to write the complete path into the textfield.
+These are the standard paths but they may vary depending on your installation:

 * /usr/bin/povray (Linux)
 * ???